 Arguably the most popular tourist destination among the nine national parks in Taiwan, Taroko National Park is the most visited spot on the east coast.

 Taroko is a favorite day trip from Taipei, as well, mainly because of its landmark Taroko Gorge.
-One of Asia’s 7 wonders, this amazing canyon features marble cliffs, deep winding tunnels, and an enchanting river flowing through the bottom.
+One of Asia’s 7 wonders, this incredible canyon features marble cliffs, deep winding tunnels, and an enchanting river flowing through the bottom.

 Another of the park's most picturesque spots is the Eternal Spring Shrine.
 The classic shrine is a memorial for veterans and worth a stop for its beautiful views of the mountains and never-ending waterfall.